 The course is subject to approval from the Ministry of Education and the study plan could change.

-In addition, the program’s Laboratories and the Luiss Career Services Office help students to gain experience with organizations that recruit in public policy, with which Luiss has excellent links.
+The Master’s degree in Policies and Governance in Europe prepares students for the job market.
+Luiss has internship agreements with many organisations relevant for the master’s degree: Government Ministries, Regions, Regulatory Authorities, International organisations, National and international NGOs.
+In addition, the program’s laboratories and the Luiss Career Services Office help students to gain experience with organizations that recruit in public policy, with which Luiss has excellent links.

-This master’s degree includes exchange programs with some of the best universities in the world – Renmin, King’s College London, Sciences Po Paris, – and invites guest speakers from prominent organizations..
-In addition, the course’s professors are invited by foreign elite universities from the United Kingdom, France, Germany, China, etc.
+This Master’s degree includes exchange programs with some of the best universities in the world and invites guest speakers from prominent organizations.
+In addition, the course’s professors have taught in foreign elite universities in the United Kingdom, France, Germany and China.

 CFO Gruppo Leonardo - Finmeccanica